 food + electricity + water -> total

-This Tridash declaration results in the creation of the nodes food
+This Tridash declaration results in the creation of the nodes food,

-which serve as the inputs.
+electricity and water which serve as the inputs.
 The node total

-is said to be bound to the sum, rather than
+and water. total is said to be bound to the sum, rather than

 simply being set to the sum, as its value is automatically

-changes.
+water changes.
 It is this automatic recomputation of the values of

 nodes, which forms the core of the Tridash language.